FALL 2009 GEOG101

 There are at least two ways to find place names in an atlas when preparing for map quizzes:

-1. If you know that the Appalachian mountains are in North America but are not sure about their precise location.
+1. If you know that the Appalachian Mountains are in North America but are not sure about their precise location.

 Go to the table of contents, find the page number for the regional map of North America, and look for the Appalachians on this map.
 To find a smaller mountain range such as Green Mountains in the state of Vermont, you need a more detailed regional map of the North-Eastern United States.